Adobe-Marketing-Cloud/aep-sdks-documentation/beta/project-griffon/set-up-project-griffon.md

 {% tab title="Android" %}
 ### startSession

-This API accepts a deep link in order to begin a session.
-When this API is called, the SDK will display a pin authentication overlay on your app to begin a session.
+This API accepts a deep link to begin a session.
+After this API is called, to begin a session, the SDK displays a PIN authentication overlay on your app.

 #### Java